-Office Hours: Schedule office will be held in Wm269 (my office) and via zoom (zoom link below.
-TA's hours in the offices/zoom links listed above.
-Hours are on a first come, first served basis (zoom waiting room function enabled).
+Office Hours: Schedule office hours are on a first come, first served basis.
 If you are unable to meet during scheduled hours, individual meetings can be set up via email.
 However, you should NOT HESITATE to seek us out for help when you need it (during office hours or otherwise).
 Learning to identify and interpret rocks and minerals is an experiential skill that is developed over time.
 We understand and anticipate that you will need help in developing these skills.